 Dual fuel cookers give you the flexibility of both gas and electricity.
 Typically, they’ll come with a gas hob on top for instant heat and precise control over those mouth-watering dishes.
 And you’ll have the power and consistency of an electric oven underneath to cook that Sunday roast to perfection.
 Shop now.

 LPG gas cookers are powered by bottled liquified petroleum gas.
 This means you can enjoy the power and control of gas cooking, even if you don’t have access to gas in your home.
 Shop now.

 There are a few different heating types to choose from.
 Conventional uses top and bottom heating elements that create hot spots.
 This is great for baking, slow roasting and cooking food at varying temperatures.
 Convection works the same way; however, it uses a fan to spread the heat around evenly.
 This is ideal if want to cook lots of things at the same temperature.
 You then have the popular multifunctional oven which will let you choose between both of the above methods, as well as fan cooking for fast and even results, a grill setting for that crisp finish and fan grilling for the best of both.
 Plus depending on the model, multifunctional ovens come with plenty more options.

-Get the perfect appliance for your kitchen
+Our handy guide will help you find the right appliance for your kitchen

 Electric ovens and cookers use fewer units of energy than gas, however, gas models will still be cheaper to run, as they cost less per unit of energy than electric models.
 You should also factor in the size of the appliance when considering cost effectiveness, with a larger cavity naturally costing more to use than a smaller one.
 Electric ovens are still more popular because they come with loads of cooking features.